DataDog/hiring-engineers/answers.md

 ## Bonus Question: What is the Anomaly graph displaying?

- Anomaly detection is an algorithmic feature that allows you to identify when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week and time-of-day patterns.
+Anomaly detection is an algorithmic feature that allows you to identify when a metric is behaving differently than it has in the past, considering trends, seasonal day-of-week and time-of-day patterns.
 It is well-suited for metrics with strong trends and recurring patterns that are hard or impossible to monitor with threshold-based alerting.

 In my case I used the "postgresql.bgwriter.checkpoints_timed".
 This measures the number of scheduled checkpoints that were performed.
 Checkpoints are periodic maintenance operations the database performs to make sure that everything it’s been caching in memory has been synchronized with the disk.
 As I did not have much traffic going into the database the result is very constant and not deviating from the periodic bursts.

 ![anomaly](https://i.imgur.com/Zq1FmkM.png)

- Keep in mind that anomalies uses the past to predict what is expected in the future, so using anomalies on a new metric, for which you have just started collecting data, may yield poor results, in my case I used a basic approach.
+Keep in mind that anomalies use the past to predict what is expected in the future, so using anomalies on a new metric, for which you have just started collecting data, may yield poor results, in my case I used a basic approach.

 Monitoring Data